opulo-inc/lumenpnp/doc/content/en/docs/_index.md

 * How to assemble the hardware in a LumenPnP Kit
 * How to connect the electrical components in a LumenPnP Kit
-* How to configure your machine in OpenPnP
+* How to complete basic calibration in OpenPnP
-* How to run a job using OpenPnP

 ## READ BEFORE STARTING